The Structured Products Law Review: Switzerland

 - clients who are financial intermediaries according to the BA, or under FinIA or CISA;

 - foreign clients subject to prudential supervision (such as defined under (a) and (b));

 - central banks (which are also professional clients); and

 - national and supranational public law institutions with a professional treasury.40

-Accordingly, we deduce that as under the authority of Section 5 CISA, structured products distributed to professional clients or institutional clients are not required to be issued or guaranteed by a regulated financial institution.41 Of course, specific provisions relating to listing procedures remain applicable (see Section IV.ii).Within the same framework, it is interesting to note that several sector actors consider that issuers that sell their structured products to distribution partners (financial intermediaries such as banks) do not provide financial services.42 In other words, such issuers are not financial service providers within the meaning of FinSA and are not subject to provisions of Section 23 FinSA governing the involvement of third parties, unless they are themselves active as financial providers in another context.43
+Accordingly, we deduce that as under the authority of Section 5 CISA, structured products distributed to professional clients or institutional clients are not required to be issued or guaranteed by a regulated financial institution.41 Of course, specific provisions relating to listing procedures remain applicable (see Section IV.ii).Within the same framework, it is interesting to note that several sector actors consider that issuers who sell their structured products to distribution partners (financial intermediaries, such as banks) do not provide financial services.42 In other words, such issuers are not financial service providers within the meaning of FinSA and are not subject to provisions of Section 23 FinSA governing the involvement of third parties unless they are themselves active as financial providers in another context.43

 Registration may be carried out only if the following conditions are met: